List of submarine and submersible incidents since 2000: USS Newport News collision with Japanese tanker Mogamigawa

-On 8 January 2007, USS Newport News was transiting submerged in the Straits of Hormuz when she hit the Japanese tanker Mogamigawa.
-She had been operating as part of Carrier Strike Group 8 (CSG-8), organized around the aircraft carrier USS Dwight D. Eisenhower and dispatched to the Indian Ocean to help support operations in Somalia.
+On 8 January 2007, USS Newport News was transiting submerged in the Strait of Hormuz when she hit the Japanese tanker Mogamigawa.
+She had been operating as part of Carrier Strike Group 8 (CSG-8), organised around the aircraft carrier USS Dwight D. Eisenhower and dispatched to the Indian Ocean to help support operations in Somalia.

 HMS Tireless

-On 21 March 2007 two crew members of the Royal Navy's Trafalgar-class submarine, HMS Tireless were killed in an explosion caused by air-purification equipment in the forward section of the submarine.
+On 21 March 2007, two crew members of the Royal Navy's Trafalgar-class submarine, HMS Tireless were killed in an explosion caused by air-purification equipment in the forward section of the submarine.
 The submarine was in service in the Arctic Ocean and had to make an emergency surface through the pack ice.
 A third crewmember who suffered "non-life-threatening" injuries was airlifted to a military hospital at Elmendorf Air Force Base near Anchorage, Alaska.
 According to the Royal Navy, the accident did not affect the ship's nuclear reactor, and the ship sustained only superficial damage.

 2008

-HMS Superb
+HMS Superb collision

 On 26 May 2008, the Royal Navy's Swiftsure-class submarine, HMS Superb hit an underwater rock pinnacle in the northern Red Sea, 80 mi south of Suez, causing damage to sonar equipment.
 The submarine was decommissioned slightly earlier than planned as a result of the damage.